golangci/golangci-lint/docs/content/docs/contributing/new-linters.md

 Some people and organizations may choose to have custom-made linters run as a part of `golangci-lint`.
 Typically, these linters can't be open-sourced or too specific.

-Such linters can be added through 2 plugin systems:
+Such linters can be added through two plugin systems:

 {{< cards cols=2 >}}
   {{< card link="/docs/plugins/module-plugins" title="Module Plugin System" icon="puzzle" tag="Recommended" >}}